BioinformaticsLabAtMUN/sRNA-Detect/README.md

 # sRNA-Detect

-A Pipeline for small RNA Detection (sRNA-Detect) written in the [Nextflow](http://nextflow.io).
+A Pipeline for bacterial small RNA Detection (sRNA-Detect) written in [Nextflow](http://nextflow.io).

 This pipeline goes through the following processes:

 * sRNA-Detect process which detects small RNAs from bacterial RNA-seq data.
 * Sorting process which sort the sRNAs detected from sRNA-Detect.
-* Filtering process which filters out the overlapping transcripts among detected sRNAs.
+* Filtering process which filters out sRNAs overlaping with annotated RNAs.
 * Categorizing process which categorizes the overlapping transcripts filtered out from previous process.
 ##  1 Requisites
 ### 1.1 Nextflow